yt-dlp/yt-dlp/README.md

                                      compatibility) if this option is found
                                      inside the system configuration file, the
                                      user configuration is not loaded
-    --config-location PATH           Location of the configuration file; either the path to the config or its containing directory
+    --config-location PATH           Location of the main configuration file;
+                                     either the path to the config or its containing directory
     --flat-playlist                  Do not extract the videos of a playlist, only list them
     --flat-videos                    Do not resolve the video urls